SylviaRemington/kind-up/README.md

 # The Kind Up App & Movement

+**The kind-up capstone project:
+Resuming work on this starting January 15th, 2026!**

 Creating random acts of kindness app & upleveling the world! -- kind-up encourages users to spread positivity through random acts of kindness.

 <!-- <hr> -->

 (Creating an app from beginning with HTML, CSS, & JavaScript, and then moving to Node, Express, MongoDB, & later React as a type of capstone project - to further my knowledge over time as I progress through GA & Udemy)

-**the kind-up capstone project:
-Resuming work on this starting January 15th, 2026!**